-The noise was awful and people more than a hundred metres away, turned to see what happened.
-I was sure the boat would sink and after pulling over, it was fairly obvious that the damage was pretty bad.
+The noise was awful and people more than a hundred metres away turned to see what happened.
+I was sure the boat would sink and after pulling over, it was fairly obvious that the damage was extensive.

 Nightmares of having to buy the boat surfaced and it was with much concern that we returned the ‘new’ boat to the guys at Hyde.

 Of course we gave it a substantial clean at the local car wash, not just common courtesy but also to demonstrate ‘just how well we looked after it’.
-Upon arrival at the lot, LaMoyne himself came out to say hello and speak about how we found the boat.
+Upon arrival at the lot, LaMoyne himself came out to say hello and inquire as to how we found the boat.
 I then broke the news of the bingle and he came over to inspect it.

 I won’t embarrass myself by trying to write in such a way as to copy his broad western accent.
 I’ll leave that to your imagination.
-But it was the words that I won’t forget anytime soon.
+But it was the words that I won’t be forgetting anytime soon.

 ‘Just a little bump.
 Seventy five bucks should do it’.

 In Australia I guarantee it would have cost $1,000 to repair.

 So after dropping off the boat we snuck back into the Teton valley for a night of goodbyes to friends, and then it was the big, drive back around through West Yellowstone and then across the park, to the gateway town of Gardiner.